gestalt-config/gestalt/README.md

 Using the simple API you can load sub sections of your configurations with a wide variety of classes.
 For simple classes you can pass in the type of the class with `getConfig("db.port", Integer.class)` or for classes with generic types we need to use a special TypeCapture wrapper that captures the generic type at runtime, so we can construct complex classes with generic types such as List<String> `new TypeCapture<List<String>>() {}`

-The API is as simple as:
+The API to retrieve configurations:
 ```java
   /**
    * Get a config for a path and a given class.